Pjmes/UploadLife/README.md

 # UploadLife
-# Capstone: Social Media Application in which a user can post, search, comment, and like "cards" that are created by other users.
-Adding login capability as well.
+# Capstone: Social Media Application in which a user can post, search, delete, and like "cards" that are created by other users once logged in.